 It has been fantastic to be involved in such a high profile project, especially as it has involved a building which so many local people hold dear to their hearts.

-If you require specialist help with a masonry project, please call us on 01844 279274 to discuss your requirements.
-We are always happy to help, often devising innovations in stone for our customers where we can.
+Finally, if you require specialist help with a masonry project, please call us on 01844 279274 to discuss your requirements.
+We are always happy to help.